gilch/hissp/docs/style_guide.rst

 Good style is consistent, but good design is elegant.
 The more elegant designs often employ concepts novices would consider arcane.
 Choose elegance anyway.
+Assume a competent audience.
+Learn the concepts yourself.
+Consider your design.
 Refactor your code.
 Doing that well is an art, but beyond the scope of a style guide.